thegworld/gtx-browser/chromecast/media/cma/backend/proxy/README.md

 that can run in any environment.
-It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication. gRPC was chosen as the RPC framework to use for the Chromium runtime to simplify the upgrade story for when both sides of the RPC channel can upgrade independently.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication. gRPC was chosen as the RPC framework to use for the GTx Browser runtime to simplify the upgrade story for when both sides of the RPC channel can upgrade independently.

-## Chromium Runtime
+## GTx Browser Runtime

 A runtime to be used by hardware devices to play out audio and video data as received from a Cast session.
 It is expected to run on an embedded device.